 Themes: Memory, Surveillance, and Identity

 At the center of The Candy House is “Own Your Unconscious,” a speculative technology that turns memory into sharable data.
 Egan uses this device to explore how privacy disintegrates when inner life becomes publicly accessible.
-Identity no longer emerges through reflection or experience but through digital traceability, shaped by what can be seen, stored, and retrieved.
+Identity no longer emerges through reflection or experience but through digital traceability, determined by what can be seen, stored, and retrieved.
 These tensions play out through characters navigating a world where personal history is no longer private property.

-The Allure and Dread of Total Transparency
+The Promise and Peril of Total Transparency

 “Own Your Unconscious” promises a kind of perfect intimacy—access to every thought, memory, and feeling, one’s own and others’.
 But this vision of openness gives way to exposure.
 Once participation becomes normalized, opting out signals suspicion.
 What begins as connection turns into surveillance, where every remembered moment can be dissected, consumed, or commodified.
 The result is a culture where nothing stays hidden, and nothing is truly one’s own.